proplot-dev/proplot/docs/why.rst

   :ref:`"colorbar" keyword argument <ug_cbars_axes>`
   for drawing on-the-fly colorbars.
-They also accept a :ref:`"labels" keyword argument <ug_labels>` used to draw contour labels or grid box labels on-the-fly.
-Labels are colored black or white according to the luminance of the underlying filled contour or grid box color.
+They also accept a :ref:`"labels" keyword argument <ug_labels>` used to draw contour labels or grid box labels on-the-fly, and labels are colored black or white according to the luminance of the underlying filled contour or grid box color.
 * Matplotlib requires coordinate *centers* for contour plots and *edges* for pcolor plots.
 If you pass *centers* to pcolor, matplotlib treats them as